 Time really flies when you’re having fun!
 Remember 1995?
 It’s the year that saw the OJ Simpson trial, Forrest Gump won Academy Award for Best Picture, and we also saw the introduction of the first Internet Phone Software (or what we affectionately call VoIP today).
+Many businesses are focusing on improving the Hosted VoIP experience.

 Today, just 21 years later, VoIP is everywhere.
 The carrier networks use IP networks to carry voice calls routinely, businesses deploy VoIP phone systems at a greater rate than traditional digital systems, new phone lines (SIP trunks) are replacing copper POTs service at a fraction of the cost, and these trends will continue.